 In some cases, your experience with harassment may involve discrimination on the basis of one of the 19 protected traits for people that live, visit, or work in DC—such as gender identity or expression.
 If you’d like to file a human rights complaint, we can guide you through the process, just let us know.

-Disclaimer: Collective Action for Safe Spaces (CASS) is not responsible for the accuracy of individual postings.
+Disclaimer: Collective Action for Safe Spaces (CASS) is not responsible for the accuracy of individual postings on My Streets, Too.
 All views and positions expressed in posted submissions are those of individual contributors only.
 CASS moderates comments to ensure that this public forum continues to be a safe space for community dialogue.
 CASS may use any stories submitted to the blog in future CASS materials.